PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and statistics equality for valid one- and two-chain fixtures, while a real QLinearSoftmax wrap inference remains bit-exact to ONNX.

+Expanded HardSigmoid QDQ cleanup is owned by `passes/quantized_hardsigmoid.py`.
+One optional or local `ModelIRGraphIndex` traverses the exact `DEQUANTIZE -> MUL -> ADD -> MAXIMUM -> MINIMUM -> QUANTIZE` chain, supports either scalar-input position, proves every exclusive producer/consumer and graph-order edge, applies lineage-aware data, constant, and output rewrites, and removes both wrappers differentially.
+Independent INT8/UINT8 matches share one current index.
+Graphs missing any required operator family retain historical unused-tensor and optional LayoutState pruning without allocating an index; both production call sites supply the Session-owned LayoutState.

+Input and output tensors require the same exact finite positive per-tensor INT8/UINT8 grid and an in-range zero point.
+All seven data tensors must exist;
+the five intermediate tensors have the same floating dtype, and every data shape/signature is identical.
+The five float bridges are private, uniquely produced, exclusively consumed, and topologically ordered; the quantized output cannot also be a graph input.
+Each alpha, beta, low, and high side tensor is a finite producer-free singleton whose quantized reconstruction is within the preserved quarter-scale or `1e-3` tolerance.

+Constant retargeting is now a four-item immutable pre-mutation plan.
+It owns the quantized value, cloned grid, source metadata, private/shared/public decision, and a deterministically reserved clone name.
+Private exclusive constants retain in-place conversion; shared or public constants receive `_q` clones.
+This fixes the former mutation of publicly observable scalar values.
+Only after all four plans and all intermediate grid clones succeed are edges, dtypes, grids, and output identity committed and wrappers removed.
+Injecting a failure into the second grid clone proves complete transactional rejection;
+the former helper had already changed the first constant's data and dtype before raising.
+Exact former-function differential execution confirms complete ModelIR/statistics equality for valid private one/two-match fixtures and a shared-four-constant fixture, while near-equal grids, absent float metadata, and public bridges are now no-ops.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter